openfaas/docs/docs/reference/ssl/swarm-with-traefik.md

                 - "acme:/etc/traefik/acme"
         ...
     ```
-6. Next you must configure the networks the `traefix` service is part of.
+6. Next you must configure the networks the `traefik` service is part of.
 All OpenFaaS components live on the `functions` networks, which is also defined in the compose file.

     ```yaml
         ...